Cooking With Bliss

 Can I prepare this dish in advance for a special occasion?

 Absolutely, prepare according to the directions.
-Then, when your smothered turkey wings have cooled off, place them in an air-tight container with a tight-fitting lid and warm gently the following day.
+Once your smothered turkey wings have cooled, store them in an air-tight container with a tight-fitting lid and warm them gently the following day until the gravy is bubbling again.

 📖 Recipe